hansij66/dsmr2mqtt/README.md

 # DSMR MQTT
-MQTT client for Belgian and Dutch Smart Meter (DSMR) - "Slimme Meter".
+MQTT client for Belgian Fluvius smart energy meter (DSMR5 spec) - "Slimme Meter".
 Written in Python 3.x

-Connect Smart Meter via a P1 USB cable to e.g. Raspberry Pi
+Connect the smart meter via a P1 USB cable to e.g. Raspberry Pi

-Application will continuously read DSMR meter and parse telegrams Parsed telegrams are send to MQTT broker
+Application will continuously read DSMR meter and parse telegrams which are send to a MQTT broker

 Includes Home Assistant MQTT Auto Discovery